 - Ultrasound – Modern ultrasound scanning uses a technique called Doppler, which can show the blood flow within the blood vessels in the neck.

-- Angiography – This is a way of looking at the inside of vessels by injecting contrast medium into the vessel under investigation and taking a conventional X-ray.
+- Angiography – This is a way of looking inside of vessels by injecting contrast medium into the vessel under investigation and taking a conventional X-ray.

 - Brainstem Auditory Evoked Response (BAER) – It measures how your brain processes the sounds you hear.
 The BAER test records your brainwaves in response to clicks or other audio tones that are played for you.

 - Electrocochleography – It uses electrodes placed in the eardrum.